 Is San Francisco safe to travel alone

 If you don't have anyone to travel with, or you just like vacationing alone, San Francisco is a great place to go.
 The risk of violent crimes for solo travelers is low so you can feel safe in San Francisco, and it has so much to offer even for those who aren't traveling with a group.
-Our best advice for solo travelers is to be extra aware of your surroundings and to avoid certain neighborhoods that are less safe, which we will go over in a bit.
+Our best advice for solo travelers is to be extra aware of your surroundings.

 Even if you're a woman traveling alone, this city is a wonderful destination as the United States is ranked 32nd on the Bounce Women Travel Safety Index.
-If you do decide to enjoy the nightlife in Downtown San Francisco you just have to follow the same safety precautions as back home; never accept drinks from strangers, remain sober enough to be safe, and don't give out any sensitive information about yourself or where you're staying.
+If you do decide to enjoy the nightlife in Downtown San Francisco you just have to follow the same safety precautions as back home; never accept drinks from strangers, and don't give out any sensitive information about yourself or where you're staying.

 Safest neighborhoods in San Francisco

 When you're looking at where to stay and planning your travel itinerary, it is a great idea to research the different San Francisco neighborhoods to find out which ones are safe and which ones aren't.
-Here are a few to not miss, as well as some that require awareness when there.
+Here are a few neighborhoods not to miss.

 The Financial District is an urban playground with plenty of tech and finance industries, and there are great restaurants nearby, too.
 It is a safe place to go with a crime rate that is lower than the national average, so add it to your list of places to visit.

 This neighborhood offers fantastic views thanks to its close proximity to the Golden Gate Bridge and the Pacific Ocean.
 Spend some time here admiring the landmarks, or take a trip to the nearby Ocean Beach.